connor557/docker-vdidesktop/README.md

-# docker-kxdesktop
+# Connor's Docker Desktop

 This uses the `kxes/ubuntu-xrdp-base` Docker image, adds `platform-client` and configures it with the `config-kxdesktop` channel.

-It includes the XFCE desktop and a minimal selection of tools.
+It includes the XFCE desktop plus 'xfce4-goodies' and Thunderbird, Firefox, and Pidgin.